-The 743 pairs involved with 376 proteins were mapped in the PPI network through the STRING website.
-The genes with relatively high degrees were considered as the hub genes related to peritoneal adhesion, such as TNF (degree = 43), interleukin 6 (IL6; degree = 42), C-X-C Motif Chemokine Ligand 2 (CXCL2; degree = 39), C-X-C motif chemokine ligand 1 (CXCL1; degree = 38), interleukin 1 beta (IL1β; degree = 34).
+The 743 pairs involving 376 proteins were mapped in the PPI network through the STRING website.
+The genes with relatively high degrees were considered hub genes related to peritoneal adhesion such as TNF (degree = 43), IL-6 (degree = 42), C-X-C motif chemokine ligand 2 (CXCL2; degree = 39), CXCL1 (degree = 38), and IL-1β (degree = 34).
 These genes may play pivotal roles in PPA progression.
-To further depict the complex relationship, the obtained interaction pairs were constructed in the Cytoscape software (Figure 3A).
-After analysis by using the plug-in MCODE, the top two significant modules were identified and enriched in the inflammatory response by DAVID.
-Module 1 involved 18 genes and 153 connections, and module 2 implicated 30 genes and 176 connection that were markedly enriched in Toll-like receptor signaling pathway, as shown in Figure 3B and Table 3.
+To further depict the complex relationship, the obtained interaction pairs were constructed using Cytoscape software (Figure 3A).
+After analysis using the plug-in MCODE, the top two significant modules were identified and enriched in the inflammatory response by DAVID.
+Module 1 involved 18 genes and 153 connections, and module 2 implicated 30 genes and 176 connections that were markedly enriched in the TLR signaling pathway, as shown in Figure 3B and Table 3.

 Macroscopic evaluation of adhesions

-The incisions of all mice were primary healed, without infection or other complications.
+The incisions of all mice were primarily healed, without infection or other complications.
 The adhesion grades and scores among groups are shown in Table 4.
 In the SH group, the adhesion grade ranged from 0 to 1, which indicated the absence of adhesion or minor adhesion.
-However, the adhesion grade ranged from 2 to 4, and the score was approximately 3.4, which suggested that dense connective tissues were present in PPA groups.
-The magnitude of peritoneal adhesions was presented in Figure 4.
+However, the adhesion grade ranged from 2 to 4, and the score was approximately 3.4, which suggested that dense connective tissues were present in the PPA groups.
+The magnitude of peritoneal adhesions is presented in Figure 4.

 Masson staining of adhesive tissue

-Microscopically, collagen fibers appeared blue, and muscle fibers showed red color.
-The model group displayed a deep and extensive range of blue, which indicated increased collagen fibers accumulation.
-However, the SH group displayed a light and narrow range of the color blue, which suggested decreased collagen fibers accumulation (Figure 5).
+Microscopically, collagen fibers appeared blue and muscle fibers were red in color.
+The model group displayed a deep and extensive range of blue, which indicated increased collagen fiber accumulation.
+However, the SH group displayed a light and narrow range of blue color, which suggested decreased collagen fiber accumulation (Figure 5).

-qRT-PCR validation of hub gene expression
+Quantitative PCR validation of hub gene expression

-To verify the bioinformatics analysis, the expression levels of the hub genes (TNF, IL1β, IL6, CXCL1 and CXCL2) of the cecum tissues was quantified by qRT-PCR between the adhesion models and sham controls.
-The results indicated that the mRNAs expression levels significantly increased (P < 0.05, Figure 6) in PPA groups in comparison with the sham groups.
+To verify the bioinformatics analysis, the expression levels of the hub genes (TNF, IL-1β, IL6, CXCL1, and CXCL2) of the cecum tissues were quantified by quantitative PCR (qPCR) between the adhesion models and SH controls.
+The results indicated that the mRNA expression levels significantly increased (P < 0.05, Figure 6) in PPA groups compared with the SH groups.

 Western blot validation of protein expression

-In our study, functional enrichment of modules analysis suggested that the significant hub genes were markedly enriched in the Toll-like receptor signaling pathway.
-Increasing evidences[14-16] suggested that TLR4, MyD88 and NF-κB played essential roles in the inflammatory pathway such as Toll-like signaling.
-On the basis of these evidences, we measured the expression levels of the proteins mentioned above by using Western Blot.
-The protein expression levels of TLR4, MyD88, and NF-κB in the PPA groups were significantly upregulated in comparison with those in SH groups (Figure 7).
+In our study, functional enrichment of modules analysis suggested that the significant hub genes were markedly enriched in the TLR signaling pathway.
+Increasing evidence[14-16] suggests that TLR4, MyD88, and NF-κB play essential roles in the inflammatory pathway such as Toll-like signaling.
+On the basis of this evidence, we measured the expression levels of the abovementioned proteins by western blotting.
+The protein expression levels of TLR4, MyD88, and NF-κB in the PPA groups were significantly upregulated compared with those in the SH group (Figure 7).

 Discussion

-PPA is triggered immediately after surgery, and starts from the inflammation response, which aimed to repair injured lesion.
+PPA is triggered immediately after surgery, and starts from the inflammation response, which aims to repair injured lesion.
 Adhesive formation is a strictly timed process.
 After peritoneal injury, acute inflammation occurs within minutes.
-Then, numerous macrophages and neutrophils migrate onto the damaged lesions within hours which can trigger a series of cascade reactions.
-The proliferation and migration of fibroblasts and mesothelium cell will further enhance fibrinolysis activity, and the epithelial tissue would be repaired within 3 d.
-If the repair is delayed, then adhesion formation will occur from the 3rd day.
-Hence, it is urgent to identify the potential biomarkers and the associated pathways related to adhesion formation within 3 d at the molecular level.
+Then numerous macrophages and neutrophils migrate onto the damaged lesions within hours, which can trigger a series of cascade reactions.
+The proliferation and migration of fibroblasts and mesothelium cell further enhance fibrinolysis activity, and the epithelial tissue is repaired within 3 d.
+If the repair is delayed, adhesion formation occurs from the third day.
+Hence, it is urgent to identify the potential biomarkers and associated pathways related to adhesion formation within 3 d at the molecular level.